 How 5G will Impact the Future of Smartphone Gaming

-With mobile gaming advancing and the transition of 5G on its way, the technologies will converge and lead to many new features.
+With mobile gaming advancing and the transition of 5G technology on its way, the technologies will converge and lead to many new features.
 It’s quite fascinating to think that in just 1997 the first successful mobile phone game premiered.
 Snake was implemented on mobile phones and everything changed.
 A lot has continued to change since then.

 Not only are we courting virtual and augmented reality gaming, the fifth generation mobile network will facilitate these and other technologies.
 Since the advent of Snake, the industry has skyrocketed.
 In 2018, Fortnite made $100 million a day.